nostrumbiodiscovery/pele_platform/docs/build_docs/source/tutorials/outputs.rst

 #.
 When performing a simulation, a folder will be created.
 If the simulation is repeated, the folder won't be deleted and a new one will be created.
    The processed input, control files and the simulation folder will be stored there.
 The default name is: *resname_Pele_X*, where X is a number.

 #.
-The created folder will be organizes as:
+The created folder will be organized as:
 	* DataLocal (folder): See PELE Molecular Parameters
 	* Lig.mae: Rotamer library
 	* docking.pdb: PDB of the docked molecules